International Studies Frequently Asked Questions –

 How much does an international studies experience cost?

 The costs associated with an international studies program do vary by country and duration of program.
 CAC works closely with host country programs to keep expenses at a minimum.
-Students are responsible for program fee, airfare, and incidental expenses.
+Students are responsible for program fee, airfare, tuition and incidental expenses.
 See specific program brochure for a break-down of fees.

 It is important to know that all program fees must be paid prior to start of program.